-In the current year, the Association has adopted all of the new and revised Standards and Interpretations issued by the Australian Accounting Standards Board that are relevant to its operations and effective for the current annual reporting period.
+In the current year, the Reporting Unit has adopted all of the new and revised Standards and Interpretations issued by the Australian Accounting Standards Board that are relevant to its operations and effective for the current annual reporting period.

-The AASB has issued new and amended Accounting Standard and Interpretation that have mandatory application dates for future reporting periods and which the association has decided not to early adopt.
+The AASB has issued new and amended Accounting Standard and Interpretation that have mandatory application dates for future reporting periods and which the Reporting Unit has decided not to early adopt.

-The Accounting Standards issued by AASB that are not yet mandatorily applicable to the Association are set out below:
+The Accounting Standards issued by AASB that are not yet mandatorily applicable to the Reporting Unit are set out below: